 Paying attention to risk premiums can help investors make better-informed investment decisions.
 By understanding how much extra return is required for taking on additional risk, investors can choose investments that offer the potential for acceptable returns given their individual risk tolerances.

-The risk premium is the higher returns expected from riskier assets such as stocks rather than investing with riskier assets.
+The risk premium according to investopedia is the higher returns expected from riskier assets such as stocks rather than investing with riskier assets.
 The investment of assets is always based on their performance and potential losses.

 Share prices can decline for a variety of reasons.
 While it is possible to say that no asset is completely unaffected by risk, experts believe that US government bonds are virtually risk-free investments.